The-OpenROAD-Project/OpenLane/README.md

 # Prerequisites

  - Docker (ensure docker daemon is running) -- tested with version 19.03.12, but any recent version should suffice
- - [Magic VLSI Layout Tool](http://opencircuitdesign.com/magic/index.html) is needed to run open_pdks -- version >= 8.3.60
+ - [Magic VLSI Layout Tool](http://opencircuitdesign.com/magic/index.html) is needed to run open_pdks -- version >= 8.3.60*

+ > \* Note: You can avoid the need for the magic prerequisite by using the openlane docker to do the installation step in open_pdks.
+This [file](./travisCI/travisBuild.sh) shows how.

 For more details about the docker container and its process, the [following instructions][1] walk you through the process of using docker containers to build the needed tools then integrate them into OpenLANE flow.